Staff

 brady@aftersight.org

-Brady Steffl is passionate about language and communication.
-He studied French, Spanish and education at Minnesota State University, Mankato, and after years of using writing as a creative outlet, he began writing professionally in 2012 at Kansas State University.
-There he was the Communications Coordinator for the physics department and split time between writing grants and other projects such as editing academic papers or textbooks.
-After moving to Boulder County in 2013, he began working as a grants consultant for area nonprofits.
-In 2021, he joined the Aftersight team.
+Brady Steffl is passionate about language and communication, although it didn’t start with English.
+Instead, it was Mrs. Tasto’s Spanish class in high school.
+Then it was Mr. Engledinger’s German class.
+The real passion, though, came at Minnesota State University, Mankato in Dr. John Janc’s French classes.
+(Brady is obviously very cool.)
+Eventually, he returned to English, learned (some of) its wild rules, and embraced it.
+After years of using writing as a creative outlet, he began writing professionally in 2012 at Kansas State University.
+As the Communications Coordinator for the physics department, he split time between grants and other projects such as editing academic papers or textbooks.
+When he and his wife landed in Boulder County in 2013, he began working as a grants consultant for area nonprofits.
+In 2021, he joined the Aftersight team as the Grants Manager.
+When he’s not writing, he’s probably bouldering, cooking, playing guitar, or in the garden with his dogs.
+Or, he’s just in his sweatpants playing video games.

 headshot of Jonathan